Skip to content

 DataFrame DataFrame

-The DataFrame representing the grid centroids covering the polygon.
+The DataFrame representing the grid centroids covering the polygon, with their grid ID and origin columns.

 Source code in multimno/core/grid.py